carbonscott/rc/UltiSnips/thinking/main.md

 ## Set Theory

 * Once you can assign a set to something `x`, you can manipulate `x` then.
-* The Set can be context-awared/based.
+* The Set can be context-aware/based.

-## Description vs Relation
+## Descriptive vs Relational Operation

 Operation can be categorized into two:

-* **descriptive**:instance doesn't necesarily have to be changed in a descriptive operation.;
+* **descriptive**:instance doesn't necessarily have to be changed in a descriptive operation.;
-* **relational**: variables or a set of instances are interested in a relational opeation.;
+* **relational**: variables or a set of instances are interested in a relational operation.;

-For instance, in language, verbs don't necessarily indicate a relational opeartion.
+In language, verbs don't necessarily indicate a relational operation.
 For example, A kicks B. B and A don't own a relationship if we regards it as a descriptive operation, in which A and B are just instances and no more than them are interested in a kicking relation.
-However, in a statement like increasing the invest can win more profit, invesst is a variable because it can be increasing and profit is variable because it can be more.
-This is not a simple description but a relational opeartion, in which those instance means a bunch of things like different number of invest and different amount of profit.
+However, in a statement like increasing the invest can win more profit, invest is a variable because it can be increased and profit is a variable because it can be more.
+This is not a simple description but a relational operation, in which those instance means a bunch of things like different number of invest and different amount of profit.

-### Three typical problems about pattern finding
+### Three typical problems about pattern finding in relational operation

 ```
 $type1:=?$x:@A:-$x->@B {